MauricioAndrades/tern-install/readme.md

 tern is an intelligent code analysis engine designed to be used inside text editors.
 Tern's main features are:

-	-Autocompletion on JS variables and properties.
+	-Auto-completion on JS variables and properties.
 	-Function argument hints.
 	-Querying the type of an expression.
 	-Definitions(with full Doc Support).